bluelhf/Nxxt/README.md

 ![Cool new UI!](https://imgur.com/UyO5wbm.png)

-# Nxxt
-A repository for releases of Nxxt Autoclicker.
+This is a repository for releases of Nxxt Autoclicker.
 This is where all of the executables will be posted as releases.
 Yes, source code will be uploaded here.

-## Using Nxxt
-Nxxt is a completely stand-alone executable.
-It shouldn't have any dependencies.

 ## Building Nxxt
 If you want to get a probably-not-working-but-maybe-has-cool-things version of Nxxt, you can